 our rating, based on our sound and impartial assessment

-If you haven’t had a pour-over yet, then you’re missing out on some of the most meticulously crafted cups of coffee available anywhere.
+If you haven’t tried a pour-over coffee, then you’re missing out on some of the most meticulously crafted cups of coffee available anywhere.

 But you also might need some practice before your technique is perfected.

 If you do decide that you’re ready to try your hand at pour-over, you’ll want to use the highest quality equipment available.
-Luckily for you, Japanese firm Kalita has created a sturdy, attractive, and relatively easy-to-use pour-over with the Wave.
+Luckily for you, Japan-based Kalita has created a sturdy, attractive, and relatively easy-to-use pour-over with the Wave.

 Even at first glance, it’s not hard to tell that the Kalita Wave is a sturdy, ergonomic, and aesthetically pleasing piece of equipment.
 Let’s take a closer look at some of its key features.